Meisenheim: Jewish history

 One member of Meisenheim's Jewish community fell in the First World War, Leo Sender (b.
 12 July 1893 in Hennweiler, d.
 20 October 1914).
 Also lost in the Great War was Alfred Moritz (b.
 16 May 1890 in Meisenheim, d.
 20 June 1916), but he had moved to Kirn by 1914.
 About 1924, when there were still 55 members of the Jewish community (3% of roughly 1,800 to 1,900 inhabitants), the community's leaders were Moritz Rosenberg, Simon Schlachter, Albert Kaufmann and Hermann Levy.
 The representatives were Louis Strauß, Levi Bloch, Albert Cahn and Siegmund Cahn.
 Employed as schoolteacher was Julius Voos.
 He taught at the community's religion school and taught Jewish religion at the public schools.
 In 1932, the community's leaders were Moritz Rosenberg (first), Simon Schlachter (second) and Felix Kaufmann (third).
 The community had since found itself without a schoolteacher.
 Instruction was then being given the Jewish schoolchildren by Felix Moses from Sobernheim.
 Worthy of mention among the then still active Jewish clubs is the Jewish Women's Club, which concerned itself with supporting the poor.
 In 1932 its chairwoman was Mrs. Schlachter.

 In 1933, the year when Adolf Hitler and the Nazis seized power, there were still 38 Jews living in 13 families in Meisenheim.
 Thereafter, though, some of the Jews moved away or even emigrated in the face of the progressive stripping of their rights and repression, all brought about by the Nazis.
 Already by that year, intimidating measures were being undertaken: Shochet's knives were being seized by Brownshirt and Der Stahlhelm thugs.
 Several well known Jewish businessmen (grain wholesaler Hugo Weil, wine dealer Julius Levy, other livestock and grain wholesalers) were taken into so-called "protective custody".
 Jewish businesses were "Aryanized", the last ones in June 1938.
 On Kristallnacht (9–10 November 1938), the synagogue sustained substantial damage, and worse, the Jewish men who were still in town were arrested.
 With the deportation of the last Jews living in Meisenheim to the South of France in October 1940, the Meisenheim Jewish community's history came to an end.
-According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 ("Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny") and Yad Vashem, as compared against other data, critically examined and completed by Wolfgang Kemp, of all Jews who either were born in Meisenheim or lived there for a long time, 44 died in the time of the Third Reich (birthdates in brackets):
+According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 ("Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny") and Yad Vashem, as compared against other data, critically examined and completed by Wolfgang Kemp, of all Jews who either were born in Meisenheim or lived there for a long time, 44 were killed during Nazi persecution (birthdates in brackets):